top of page

 • Monitor the execution of a contract

-• establish, monitor or control a domestic part of a company
+• establish, monitor or control a domestic business unit

 The listed activities, as business trips, are part of the so-called " non-employment fiction " ( Section 30 of the Employment Ordinance ).
 Other activities may not be performed with a business visa.
 Exceeding the limits of the business trip constitutes illegal employment of foreign nationals and is therefore a criminal offense (see Section 95 (1a) of the Residence Act).